alexcochran/web-app/CONTRIBUTING.md

 # Contributing

-## GitHub Flow
+## Project Flow

 If you're contributing to this project, there's a 100% chance you're one of just a few people, all of whom know each other.

 However, let's try to keep things clean and orderly.
-To make sure everyone is following the same rules, all contributions/etc. should follow the [GitHub Flow](https://guides.github.com/introduction/flow/).
+To make sure everyone is following the same rules, all contributions/etc. should follow the **[GitHub Flow](https://guides.github.com/introduction/flow/)**.
 This means that each time noteworthy changes are made, the process should include:

 * **Creating a branch**
   * Features and new ideas should be in a separate branch that others can see, but that won't have any effects on the current working version of the project.